Your freelance strategic plan can be the difference between longevity in this line of work and an early exit.

 These are learning initiatives that help you to do better work or better marketing.
 For example, as part of my 90-Day Goal to “define and execute my LinkedIn content plan,” the first step will be to complete a course on how to do it right.
 From there, I’ll define the specifics and execute.

 These are typically new offers, something you intend to sell.
 Examples include a digital course, a coaching program or an e-book.
 Many freelancers won’t have any initiatives in this category, which is fine.
 And for those that do, I recommend strict time-boxing.
-Given the very low success rate of most products, you want to make small bets with your time.
+Given the very low success rate of most products (digital or otherwise), you want to make small bets with your time.
 You’d hate to invest three months into something that nets you a total of $500 in sales.

 And initiatives will typically take two forms:

 These are initiatives with a defined start and finish.
-Examples: Newsletters (each one is a small project unto itself), completing a course.
+Examples: Publishing newsletters (each one is a small project unto itself) or completing a course.

 These are ongoing initiatives.
-Examples: Monthly social media planning, weekly networking outreach.
+Examples: Monthly social media planning or weekly networking outreach.